 I, the Lord, do all these things.’”

-Do you realize that there are times when the unsettling events that occur in our lives are actually inflicted by God Himself?
+There are times when the unsettling events that occur in our lives are actually inflicted by God Himself.

-When these moments of reality finally settle in that we can’t control everything, we have a choice then to either look elsewhere for help or we attempt to cope with our weakness by finding something to bury ourselves in—substance abuse is a common recourse for hopelessness.
+When the moments of reality finally settle in that we can’t control everything, we have a choice then to either look elsewhere for help or strive to cope with weakness by finding something to bury ourselves in—substance abuse is a common recourse for hopelessness.

 Paul shows in 1 Timothy that he has reached a reasonable conclusion in his life regarding his past, present, and even his future.

-“I am the worst”, is the conclusion to the substance of his flesh.
+“I am the worst“, is the conclusive statement regarding his flesh.
 He knows if he were left to his own vices, he would become one of the most heartless, unloving characters to roam the earth.
-Many today would take a Paul and try to build him up.
-“Oh, your not as bad as you say you are”, “Look up, you have many good qualities” are common words of encouragement spoken by those who don’t want to see anyone think less of themselves.
+If Paul were in the church today, many would probably try to build him up.
+Responses such as “Oh, your not as bad as you say you are”, or “Look up, you have many good qualities” are common words of encouragement spoken by those who don’t want to see anyone think less of themselves.

 Thinking less of ourselves isn’t always a bad thing.

-Keeping a right perspective regarding life is important in dealing with the variability that comes with living.
+Keeping a right perspective regarding life is vital in dealing with the variability that comes with this world.

 Isaiah 45:11 “This is what the LORD says— the Holy One of Israel and your Creator: “Do you question what I do for my children?
 Do you give me orders about the work of my hands?”

-There is a point we must get to where the conclusions of life are not satisfied by intellect or reasoning, by substance or strength…we must draw our conclusions based off what we know regarding an Infinite God who gives power to His people.
+There is a point where we must get to when the conclusions of life are not satisfied by intellect or reasoning, neither by substance or human strength…we must draw our conclusions based off what we know regarding an Infinite God who gives power to His people.

 We cannot understand all His ways nor should we.
 If we can’t get to a point of trust, knowing that He is faithful, we will live in a state of anxiety and fear for the rest of our lives.

-He is leading, our responsibility is to follow….this is the conclusion that makes sense and when we entrust our lives to Him, knowing that we are nothing before Him, we gain a perspective that brings Peace.
+The Lord is leading, our responsibility is to follow….this is the only conclusion that makes sense and when we entrust our lives to Him, knowing that we are nothing before Him, we gain a perspective that brings assurance.